sidhu12sid/machine_test_fantacode/README.md

 ---

 ### APIs
-I have published the apis to the azure app services.
+The APIs are published to the azure app services.
 Below are the curls to the respective APIs.

 - User create api